EnviroDIY/ModularSensors/README.md

 To use a sensor in your sketch, you must include SensorBase.h in your script AND separately include xxx.h for each sensor you intend to use.
 While this may force you to write many more include statements, it makes the library much lighter weight by not requiring you to install the functions for every sensor when only one is needed.

 ### These are the functions available for each sensor:
 - **setup(void)** - This "sets up" the sensor - setting up serial ports, etc required for the given sensor.
-This is always called when creating a new sensor instance.
+This must always be called for each sensor within the "setup" loop of your Arduino program.
 - **getStatus(void)** - This returns the current status of the sensor, if the sensor has some way of giving it to you.
-(Most do not).
+(Most do not.)
 - **sleep(void)** - This puts the sensor to sleep, often by stopping the power.
 Returns true.
 - **wake(void)** - This wakes the sensor up and sends it power.
 Returns true.
 - **getSensorName(void)** - This gets the name of the sensor and returns it as a string.